intlr/practical-test-pyramid-go/docs/index.md

 ## Test duplication

-- Avoid test duplication throughout the different layers of the pyramid
+Ham Vocke advice us to avoid test duplication throughout the different layers of the pyramid.
+It does make sense, especially when you consider that the higher you are in the test pyramid, the longer it takes to actually test things.

-- Writing and maintaining tests takes time
-- Reading and running tests also takes time
-- Rules of thumb
+He also provides us with rules of thumbs to avoid test duplication.

 1. If higher-level test detects an errors, a lower-level test is needed
 2. Push tests as far down as possible

+Again, writing and maintaining tests takes time, reading and running tests also takes time.

 ## Clean test code

+Finally, Ham Vocke wrote three rules of thumb to define clean test code.

 1. Test code is as important as production code
 2. Test one condition per test